dvalenciar/td3_ddpg_translation_rotation/README.md

 Please feel free to contact us or open an issue if you have questions or need additional explanations.

 ## References
-ME Thesis – Alex Hayashi link https://newdexterity.org/manipulationtestbed/ DDPG
+- ME Thesis – Alex Hayashi  https://newdexterity.org/manipulationtestbed/
+- DDPG
-TD3
+- TD3